 This promotes the induction into actual work situations.
-All students will also undergo internships / apprenticeships in a firm, industry, or organisation or training in labs with faculty and researchers in their own or other HEIs/research institutions during the summer term.
-Students will be provided with opportunities for internships with local industry, business organisations, health and allied areas, local governments (such as panchayats, municipalities), Parliament or elected representatives, media organisations, artists, crafts persons, and agricultural sector, so that the students may actively engage with the practical side of their learning and, as a by-product, further improving their employability.
+All students will also undergo internships / Apprenticeships in a firm, industry, or organization or Training in labs with faculty and researchers in their own or other HEls/research institutions during the summer term.
+Students will be provided with opportunities for internships with local industry, business organizations, health and allied areas, local governments (such as panchayats, municipalities), Parliament or elected representatives, media organizations, artists, crafts persons, and Agricultural sector. so that students may actively engage with the practical side of their learning and, as a by-product, further improve their employability.

-- (iii) Field-based learning/minor project: Provides opportunities for students to understand the different socio-economic contexts.
-It will aim at giving students exposure to development-related issues in rural and urban settings. - (iv) Community engagement and service: Seeks to expose students to the socio-economic issues in society so that the theoretical learnings can be supplemented by actual life experiences to generate solutions to real-life problems. - (v) Vocational Education and Training: The ever-changing global scenario makes the world more competitive and requires high levels of lateral thinking and the spirit of entrepreneurship to cope up with the emerging challenges.
+(iii) Field-based learning/minor project: provide opportunities for students to understand the different socioeconomic contexts.
+It will aim at giving students exposure to development-related issues in rural and urban settings.

+- (iv) Community engagement and service seeks to expose students to the socio-economic issues in society so that the theoretical learnings can be supplemented by actual life experiences to generate solutions to real-life problems - (iv) Vocational Education and Training: The ever-changing global scenario makes the world more competitive and requires high levels of lateral thinking and the spirit of entrepreneurship to cope up with the emerging challenges.
 Many a times, the defined skill sets that are being imparted to students today with Programme Specific Objectives in our educational institutions are become redundant sooner than later due to rapid technological advancements.
 No university curriculum can adequately cover all areas of importance or relevance.
-It is important for higher education institutions to supplement the curriculum to make students better prepared to meet industry demands as well as to develop their own interests and aptitudes
+It is important for higher education institutions to supplement the curriculum to make students better prepared to meet industry demands as well as develop their own interests and aptitudes

 The vocational and skill enhancement courses are designed to provide necessary skills to increase the employability quotient and equipping the students with essential skills to succeed in life.
-The main objectives of the skill enhancement and vocational courses are to provide students an understanding of the expectations of industry, to improve employability skills of students, to bridge the skill gaps and make students industry ready, to provide an opportunity to students to develop inter-disciplinary skills and to mould students as job providers rather than job seekers.
+The main objectives of the Skill enhancement and vocational courses are to provide students an understanding of the expectations of industry, to improve employability skills of students. to bridge the skill gaps and make students industry ready, to provide an opportunity to students to develop inter-disciplinary skills.
+To mould students as job providers rather than job seekers.

-Implementation: The Vocational Education and training should be designed for a minimum of 10 credits which will include a specific job oriented additional Skill

-Enhancement Course and job-specific internship/apprenticeship.
-Student may opt this either as a minor stream course or as an additional skill enhancement course at the exit level to ensure job-ready competencies required to enter the workforce.
-Student who wishes to exit after three years may be advised to complete the vocational training.
-The vocational courses would involve Workshop/ field-based activities requiring engagement of students in hands-on activities related to work/vocation or professional practice.
-The institutions may have to identify govt accredited agencies for providing vocational training and internships.
+Implementation: The vocational Education and training should be designed for a minimum of 10 credits which will include a Specific job oriented additional Skill Enhancement course and job-specific internship/apprenticeship.
+Student may opt this either as a minor stream course or as an additional skills-enhancement course at the exit level to ensure, job-ready competencies required to enter the workforce.
+Student who wish to exit after three years may be advised to complete the vocational training.
+The vocational courses would involve Workshop/field -based activities requiring engagement of students in hands-on activities related to work/vocation or professional practice.
+The institutions may have to identify govt accredited agencies for providing vocational training and intern ships.

-(vi) Capstone Project/ Research Project/ Dissertation
+(v) Capstone Project/ Research Project / Dissertation